At a glance

 Storage and File Size Concerns at Higher Resolutions

-Higher video quality means bigger file sizes, which means larger Micro SD cards.
+Higher video quality means bigger file sizes, which means high-endurance Micro SD cards for 4K video storage.

 For example, 4K UHD videos use much more storage than standard HD.